Pediatric: Child Health, Disability and Medical Conditions

 Pediatrics (also spelled paediatrics) is defined as the branch of medicine that deals with the medical care of infants, children, and adolescents, and the age limit usually ranges from birth up to 18 years of age.
 The smaller body of an infant or neonate is substantially different physiologically from that of an adult.
 Congenital defects, genetic variance, and developmental issues are of greater concern to pediatricians than they often are to adult physicians.

-There are a number of health concerns children face in the world today.
-The most common chronic childhood disease today is tooth decay.
-Children may face health issues that include ADHD, Arthritis, Asthma or Allergies, Autism, Blindness or Deafness.
-There are several chronic childhood diseases children may experience.
-Diabetes can affect children.
-Ear infections are a common childhood malady.
-Some children are born with birth defects, and some develop heart conditions.
+Other chronic childhood diseases children may experience include: Diabetes, Ear infections are a common childhood malady, some children are born with birth defects, and some develop heart conditions.
 Newborn screening is an issue that parents need to be aware of, as well as childhood obesity.
 There are also a number of different skin conditions that children may experience.

 Blindness and Deafness